volume 7 1937-1938

 - in 1944, Hogarth started his own creation "Drago"

-he was a disaster (however it might have been a planned disaster
+(however it might have been a planned disaster,

 (slapstick = low comedy of the roughest kind);